imxrt-rs/imxrt-boot-gen/README.md

 ## ABI

 The generated FCB has the symbol `FLEXSPI_CONFIGURATION_BLOCK`.
 The symbol is not mangled.
 The memory is an array of 512 `u8`s.
-It has a link section of `".fcb"`.
+It has a link section of `".fcb"` when built for ARM systems.
 The ABI ensures compatibility with both Rust and C. By building a C static library from your Rust crate, you can link the FCB into other C applications that target the iMXRT processor family.

 ## Supported Processors